cloudfoundry-attic/lattice-release/README.md

      $ vagrant up --provider vmware_fusion

-## Networking Conflicts
+### Networking Conflicts

-If you are trying to run both the Virtual Box and VMWare providers on the same machine, you'll need to run them on different private networks (subnets) that do not conflict.
+If you are trying to run both the VirtualBox and VMWare providers on the same machine, you'll need to run them on different private networks (subnets) that do not conflict.

 Set the System IP to an address that does not conflict with the host networking configuration by passing the